Western Theater Command

 In May 2016, the PRC raised the rank and status of its western Tibet Military Command to widen its scope for missions and combat preparedness, in a move analysts in Beijing said was aimed in part at fortifying the border with India.
 The Xinjiang Military Command may also be elevated in the future, the report said.
 Both commands are under the newly created Western Theater Command, the largest of five newly reorganised military regions of the PLA.
 The Chinese Communist Party-run tabloid Global Times reported the change would allow the command “to shoulder more combat assignments”.

-In 2012 the 109th Aviation Regiment was reorganised as a brigade reporting to the PLAAF's Urumqi Base.
-It now flies the Shenyang J-11 fighter.